 “Do you have children?
 If so, how old are they?”

 The child/animal bond is very special and can be of tremendous value in producing a compassionate, caring person who will bring those qualities into his/her whole life.
 So the decision to take on a family pet needs to be made with great care.
 We have many resources in the pet-care section of our website that can educate people about what’s involved in having a pet.
 Go to Best Friends resources.

 Of course, if the animal you are placing has had any kind of biting or nipping incident around children, it would be irresponsible to place that animal in a home with children.
 Even if the prospective adopters have no young children, they need to be aware of the history of the animal, since adults-only homes may receive visits from grandchildren or neighbor kids.

 On the other hand, an adult cat or dog who is used to being around small children can make a wonderful family pet.
 A larger animal is less vulnerable to being hurt by children, and an adult animal is usually more tolerant of a toddler’s inquiring hands pulling at his/her tail or ears.

 “Do you live in a house, a mobile home, or an apartment?”

 It’s not necessarily a negative thing if they live in an apartment.
 Many dogs and all cats do very well in apartments.
 The proximity encourages close companionship and bonding.

-“If you rent, does your lease allow pets?
-May I have your landlord’s number?”
+“If you rent, does your lease allow pets?”

-If the people are renting, you will need to ensure that they have permission in writing to have a pet.
-You will also need to determine if there are any size restrictions (especially for dogs, since some landlords restrict the size of dogs.)
+If the people are renting, ask if they know whether they are allowed to have pets and if there are any size restrictions (especially for dogs, since some landlords restrict the size of dogs).
 It’s not fair to the pet you are placing to put him/her in a situation where he/she is at risk.
 We have known people who try to sneak a pet by the landlord, only to be found out.
 And guess who has to go!